ymotongpoo/vsc-licenser/README.md

 ```

 ## Commands and features
-This extension provides shortcut to insert license header to source code file and
+This extension provides shortcuts to insert license headers to source code files and
-to create LICENSE file based on the configuration in `settings.json`.
+to create a LICENSE file based on the configurations in `settings.json`.
 This extenstion
-not only provides shortcut but also enables auto-insertion of license header on creation
+not only provides shortcuts but also enables auto-insertion of license header on creation
 of new file.

 You can call these 2 commands via Command Palette.
 * "licenser: Create LICENSE file"